TIBHannover/impactViz/README.md

 ### Visualization
 * recognition of articles with persisten identifier (doi)
-* display overview of the impact in the four areas (concepts): scientific impact, societal impact, community, openness
+* display overview of the impact in the four concepts: scientific impact, societal impact, community impact, openness
 * display all indicators in detailed view at single tabs (for each concept)
 * display timelines based on data from PaperBuzz (using [paperbuzzviz](https://github.com/jalperin/paperbuzzviz))
 * display list of available indicators